Why you can trust The Zebra

-The best auto insurance company after an at-fault accident in Arizona is USAA.
-USAA’s typical premium increase after an accident is $421, leading to a total rate 22 percent less expensive than the average from all companies.
-If you’ve caused an accident in Arizona, steer clear of Allstate and American Family, on the pricier end of the spectrum.
+The best auto insurance company after an at-fault accident in Arizona is USAA, offering a typical premium increase after an accident of $421.
+This equates to a total rate 22 percent less expensive than the average of all major companies.
+If you’ve caused an accident in Arizona, steer clear of Allstate and American Family, which sit at the pricier end of the spectrum.

 |Company||Annual Premium After an At-Fault Crash|

-One of the common violations that earns drivers the "high-risk" tag is speeding.
+One of the common violations earning drivers the "high-risk" tag is speeding.
 In Arizona, you can expect to see your rates rise by $440 per year after a speeding ticket, up to an average per-year rate of $1,688.

 |Location||With a Speeding Ticket — Annual Rate||No Speeding Ticket — Annual Rate||Annual Rate Increase|

 The best way to get affordable car insurance after a speeding citation is to shop around and compare your options.
 The most affordable auto insurance after a speeding ticket in Arizona is available via USAA.
-USAA’s average premium after a citation is $380 less than the state average.
+The company’s average premium after a citation is $380 less than the state average.
 If you have been caught speeding in Arizona, Progressive is worth avoiding.